-- Tilt up/down for less than 1.5 seconds to increase or decrease the track number. - Press the ENTER button to show the iPod Menu.
+• Tilt up/down for less than 1.5 seconds to increase or decrease the track number.

-- Tilt up/down for less than 1.5 seconds to increase or decrease the track number. - Tilt up/down for more than 1.5 seconds to increase or decrease the folder number (if playing compressed audio files). - Press the ENTER button to show the CD Menu.
+- Tilt up/down for less than 1.5 seconds to increase or decrease the track number. - Tilt up/down for more than 1.5 seconds to increase or decrease the folder number (if playing compressed audio files).